 Professional Preparation

-In the remote setting effective, safe, and quality care requires an understanding of the unique needs of the community within its cultural context.
-Therefore, your professional role and responsibilities, and scope of practice will differ, influenced by the needs of the community and health service’s location.
+In the remote setting, effective, safe, and quality care requires an understanding of the unique needs of the community within its cultural context.
+Therefore, your professional role and responsibilities and scope of practice will differ, influenced by the needs of the community and health service’s location.

 In remote and isolated areas, nurses, midwives and Aboriginal and Torres Strait Islander Health Practitioners and Workers deliver most of the frontline health care.
 Professional practice in this context requires generalist clinical expertise, integrating a comprehensive primary healthcare approach, inclusive of acute and emergency care, chronic disease, and public health, across the life span.

-When preparing to practise in a remote setting for the first time there are some things to consider.
-You can and should do some research on the context and health needs of the community.
+When preparing to practise in a remote setting for the first time you can and should do some research on the context and health needs of the community.
 Contacting your potential employer or health service staff can be one great way to help understand your role.
 You may be able to ask someone who has worked in the community for information and you can often gather service and demographic detail online.
-Questions to ask include the following:

 - What are the health priorities in the community?

-- What knowledge, skills and experience do I need to work in this community (including capacity to drive 4WD/manual ambulance if needed)?
+- What knowledge, skills and experience do I need to work in this community (including capacity to drive a 4WD/manual ambulance if needed)?

 - How do I go about filling skill, knowledge or experience gaps and updating my skills and education?
 Are there a preferred courses or programs?